 The experimental analysis was organized into three main experiments.
 The first aims at analyzing the effectiveness of SVMs in classifying hyperspectral images directly in the original hyper-dimensional feature space.
 A comparison with two other nonparametric classifiers is provided as well as an assessment of the stability of these three classification methods versus the setting of their parameters.
 In the second experiment, SVMs are compared with the classical approach adopted for hyperspectral data classification that is a conventional pattern recognition system made up of a classification method combined with a feature-reduction technique.
 In these two experiments, they adopted the most popular multiclass strategy used for SVMs that is, the OAA strategy.
-Finally, the third experiment aims at analyzing and comparing the effectiveness of the different multiclass strategies.
+Finally, the third experiment aims at analyzing and comparing the effectiveness of the different multiclass strategies described in the previous section that is the OAA, OAO, BHT-BB, and BHT-OAA strategies.